CodeColaLLC/WordPress/README.md

   source ~/.bash_profile
   ```

-Now we should be at a point where the deploy script will be executed every time anyone pushes to the master branch.
+Now we should be at a point where the deploy script will be executed every time anyone pushes to the master (or configured) branch.
 To try it, make sure the production website's theme is set to a theme being tracked by your repository, then try making a change to the theme in the master branch and committing/pushing it.
 It should automatically be reflected on the web host.

 ## Creating and renaming themes and plugins